Takoyakiisgood/Integrated-Project-ESCEL/README.md

 <img src="./images/adv-play.png" class="readme-images">

 ### Leaderboard:
 A leaderboard allows players to compare their scores with other players to see who is at a higher rank.
+The leaderboard will state their levels, the number of monsters they defeated and

 Feature 1 - allows users X to achieve Y, by having them fill out Z ...